realead/asmeter/README.md

 The running time is composed of two parts:

-   1. loading instructions (into the cache?)
+   1. loading instructions (into the instruction-cache, 32kB for my machine), decoding them
    2. executing instructions

 This can be easily seen by comparing the result for high number of inner instructions (`NI`) and for low number of inner instruction.